|

 and multiple-meaning words and phrases

-based on grade 1 reading and content, choosing flexibly from an array of strategies.
+based on grade 1 reading and content, choosing flexibly from an array of strategies. a.
+Use sentence-level context as a clue to the

-b.
+meaning of a word or phrase. b.
 Use frequently occurring affixes as a clue

-to the meaning of a word.
+to the meaning of a word. c.
+Identify frequently occurring root words

 (e.g., look) and their inflectional forms